gebeyehu08/Objective_Data-analytics-python/schema/generators/generated/docs/events/FailureEvent.md

 # FailureEvent
-A [NonInteractiveEvent](/taxonomy/reference/events/NonInteractiveEvent.md) that is sent when a user action results in a error, like an invalid email when sending a form.
+A [NonInteractiveEvent](/taxonomy/reference/events/NonInteractiveEvent.md) that is sent when a user action results in an error, like an invalid email when sending a form.

 ### Parent
 NonInteractiveEvent